 After the stitching is done, cut off the extra fabric which lies outside the stitches.

-Related posts : How to sew Invisible stitches; How to applique with sewing machine; Hand applique techniques.; Needle turn applique; Borderie Perse applique
+Related posts : How to sew a hidden stitch; How to applique with sewing machine; Hand applique techniques.; Needle turn applique; Borderie Perse applique